jeany55/MyAccountant/API/CustomTabs.md

 ## Overview

 MyAccountant allows you to create fully customized tabs using Lua code snippets.
-While the addon comes with many built-in tabs (Today, This Week, This Month, etc.), custom tabs give you the power to track exactly what matters to you.
+While the addon comes with many built-in tabs (Today, This Week, This Month, etc.), custom tabs give you the power to track exactly what timeframes you want.

 With custom tabs, you can:

-- **Track Personalized Time Periods**: Create tabs for specific date ranges like "raid week", "farming weekend", or "tournament period"
+- **Track Personalized Time Periods**: Create tabs for specific date ranges (eg. "raid days", "farming weekend", "first weekend of the month")
-- **Use Dynamic Date Calculations**: Build tabs that automatically adjust based on complex date logic
+- **Use Dynamic Date Calculations**: Build tabs that automatically adjust based on complex logic.
+You have access to the WoW API - you can make a tab show different data depending on where your character is, if they're in combat, or whatever you can imagine.
-- **Customize Display**: Format date ranges and labels to match your workflow
+- **Customize Display**: Format date ranges and labels to whatever you like
-- **Add Configuration Options**: Create custom toggles or settings specific to your tab's needs
+- **Add Configuration Options**: Create custom toggles or settings specific to your tab's needs, allowing for user input!

 This documentation is intended to help show you how to create your own custom tabs, from simple single-day trackers to advanced date range calculations.
 It also contains an API reference.